 How to format a cover letter

-Below are our recommendations to how to format a cover letter.
+Below are our recommendations on how to format a cover letter.
 We’re going to finish the whole thing off with some great cover letter examples.

 Go for a classic font like Arial, Calibri or Cambria.
 Use a sans serif font to increase your chances of getting past the Applicant Tracking Systems.

-When it comes to the size of your font, you’ll want to go for the middle.
-Stick to between 12 and 10 point depending on your font type.
+When it comes to the size of your font, you’ll want to go for the middle - not too big and not too small.
+Stick to between 12 and 10 points depending on your font type.
 Too large a font and you’ll seem unprofessional.
-Too small and you risk causing the hiring manager to strain her eyes.
+Too small and you risk causing the hiring manager to strain their eyes (and lose their attention).

 Keep your margins at about 1.5”.
 This ensures plenty of white space and makes your cover letter nice and clean.
 You’ll definitely want to avoid having a “crowded” look to your cover letter.

 Keep a nice and orderly left alignment in your cover letter.
-It is pleasing to the eye - and to the Applicant Tracking Systems.
+It is pleasing to the eye.

 If you, like 99% of all applicants, are sending out your job applications electronically, we recommend you send your cover letter as a pdf file.
 Why?
 Because a pdf file cannot be altered, it’s compatible, and it’s ATS friendly.
 Remember to name your cover letter pdf appropriately like for instance Your-Name-Cover-Letter.pdf.